Ganesh Chaturthi 2025: The Birth of Lord Ganesha

 The festival is most grandly celebrated in Maharashtra, where it was revived as a large public event by freedom fighter Bal Gangadhar Tilak in 1893 to foster community and national consciousness.
 Today it is India's grandest public festival, drawing tens of millions.

-Dates are calculated automatically and may vary by ±1 day.
-Always confirm with your local religious authority.
+Ganesh Chaturthi 2025 falls on Wednesday, August 27, 2025.
+Dates are based on astronomical calculations and may vary by ±1 day — always confirm with your local religious authority.

 Traditions & Observance